will-hanlen/website/src/tool_traps.md

 If you suck at painting, a better easel won't fix it.
 Painting more will.

-Tools are useful and exist for a reason, but they can trap you into thinking that better tools lead to better results.
+Tools exist for a reason, but they can trap you into thinking that better tools lead to better results.
 To get out of this trap you must separate thinking about tools from thinking about craft - then devote way more energy to craft than to tools.
 Improving your tools is still valuable, but ensure you care about your craft before caring about your tools.